 For an in-depth market analysis on how COVID-19 is impacting your industry and data-driven insights to inform your next moves, request a FREE proposal here.

 According to World Logistics Council, logistics is a huge sector contributing to over 20% of the global gross domestic product (GDP) and around 8% of global employment.
 With the coronavirus outbreak, the logistics sector has taken a dip.
 Besides, the initiatives undertaken by the government to prevent the spread of coronavirus, such as lockdown and social distancing are impacting the demand for goods and causing a threat to the global supply chain.
 Also, recent researches predict that the breakdown of coronavirus is worse than the SARS epidemic.
-To gain a competitive advantage in the long-run, companies in the logistics industry will need to understand their direct supply chains and the inherent risks they may be exposed to at the secondary or tertiary supplier and customer levels.
+To gain a competitive advantage in the long run, companies in the logistics industry will need to understand their direct supply chains and the inherent risks they may be exposed to at the secondary or tertiary supplier and customer levels.
 By being aware of these risks, logistics companies can focus on formulating corporate strategies and business planning.

-A recent survey of healthcare market research experts revealed that around 85% of pharma companies are concerned about the impact of coronavirus outbreak on their company’s performance, with Asia-Pacific market expressing the highest level of concern.
+A recent survey of healthcare market research experts revealed that around 85% of pharma companies are concerned about the impact of coronavirus outbreaks on their company’s performance, with the Asia-Pacific market expressing the highest level of concern.
 As China accounts for over 80% of the global active pharmaceutical ingredients (API) production, the coronavirus outbreak has compelled major pharma companies across the world to bring operations to a complete stop, resulting in a palpable short-term impact.
-Besides, the novel coronavirus outbreak could also derail thousands of ongoing drug trails that companies in the pharmaceutical industry are running to test new drugs.
+Besides, the novel coronavirus outbreak could also derail thousands of ongoing drug trials that companies in the pharmaceutical industry are running to test new drugs.
 As such, pharmaceutical companies need to act swiftly to build organizational resilience, address talent management risks, and drive clear communication with suppliers.

 As retailers are compelled to close their stores in order to stave off the coronavirus outbreak, the retail sector is estimated to be heavily impacted by Covid-19.
 Also, major retail brands are witnessing a negative financial hit in the first quarter as a result of the epidemic.
 While some others are running under reduced hours with significant footfall losses.
 Also, with people scarcely venturing out of home, retail brands are bound to witness plummeting sales over the coming weeks.